51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

 =================

 Case statements should always be enclosed in curly braces so that block scope is applied and variables within these blocks are scoped to the block.
-This allows a variable name to be reused without errors being reported.
+This has a couple of benefits: firstly, it allows a variable name to be reused without errors being reported;
+secondly, it improves alignment of case statements - try copying and pasting a case section below along case section without curly braces and see what it does with indentation!

 For example:
 ```